slimslenderslacks/slimslenderslacks.github.com/_posts/2015-10-02-compojure-api.markdown

 2.  `(swagger-docs ...)` creates and mounts Swagger 2.0 descriptions at [http://localhost:3000/swagger.json](http://localhost:3000/swagger.json).
 3.  the final expression declares that the resource described by the schema `Message` is bound to `/hello` and supports the GET method.

-You could extend to include a PUT operation with a uri template including a name parameter:
+You could extend this to include a PUT operation, with a uri template including a name parameter:

 {% highlight clojure %}
 (context* "/hello" []